Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Shifting Immigration Policy

-Canada’s labour market will face added pressure due to a shift in immigration policy when targets were lowered for 2025 – 2027.
+Canada’s labour market will face added pressure due to a shift in policy where immigration targets were lowered for 2025 – 2027.
 However, the newly elected Liberal government is committed to ensuring immigration changes benefit the economy and jobs.
+The government will focus on a balanced immigration approach while maintaining Canada’s reputation as a welcoming nation.

-Inflation, Interest Rates, and the Job Market
+Interest Rates, Inflation, and the Canada Job Market

 Experts predicted inflation would rise in the short term during the trade war.
 However, the Bank of Canada warns that a lengthy trade war will cause economic damage and may lead to job losses due to layoffs.